rabumaabraham/REST-API-with-Express.js/README.md

 3. Make your changes.
 4. Commit the changes (`git commit -m 'Add some feature'`).
 5. Push to the branch (`git push origin feature-branch`).
-6. Create a pull request." > README.md
+6. Create a pull request.